-Yes, I know, I’m on a bike kick these days with the blog.
-But it’s prime bike to work season, so I just can’t help it!
-I already got up on my soapbox about why you should bike to work, so now let’s talk about what you actually need to get out there (besides a bike, of course).
+I already got up on my soapbox about why you should bike to work, so now let’s talk about what you actually need to start biking to work (besides a bike, of course).

 Honestly, the first thing may be kind of limiting: a safe route.

-Google is not always the most reliable when it comes to streets that are actually good for biking – it has routed me onto a six-lane road instead of aforementioned street with a bike lane, so do your research.
-Scope out the route in your car or try it on the weekend on a bike to see if you feel comfortable and to explore side streets that may be safer.
+Google is not always the most reliable when it comes to streets that are actually good for biking – it has routed me onto a six-lane road instead of a street with a bike lane, so do your research.
+Scope out the route in your car ahead of time or try it on the weekend on a bike to see if you feel comfortable and to explore side streets that may be safer.

 I wish it wasn’t this way, and that cities were built for bikes, and that cars were much more courteous, but sadly it’s not.

 Regardless of your work schedule, eventually Daylight Savings Time will get you and you’ll need lights for biking home after work.
-Even if you can still see, you should absolutely have them on so other people (namely those in cars) can see you.
+Even if you can still see okay without them, you should absolutely have your lights on so drivers can see you.

-I started out with this front and rear light set.
-To be honest, the rear light was complete trash.
+I started out with this front and rear light set, but I only recommend the front one.
+The rear light was complete trash.
 But the front light is super bright and has blinking settings, which can help cars see you and tell how quickly you’re moving.

 The only odd thing about the front light is that there are two blinking settings, one of which is basically a strobe light.
 I never use it because it makes me seriously concerned I will set off an epileptic episode for some poor passerby or driver.
 And, I don’t need to feel like I’m at a rave.

 This rear light is not garbage, even though it is equally affordable.
 It’s also super bright and has multiple blinking settings.
 Once I snapped in batteries, it took less than ten minutes to install both of them on my bike.